diegozea/MIToS.jl/docs/src/Information.md

 - `gap_intersection_percentage`
 - `gap_union_percentage`

-Information measure functions take optionally the base as the last positional argument (default: `e`).
-You can use `2.0` to measure information in bits.
+Information measure functions take optionally the base as a keyword argument (default: `ℯ`).
+You can set `base=2.0` to measure information in bits.

 ```@example inf_information
 using MIToS.Information